YogamruthReddy/YogamruthReddy/README.md

 ## ✦ About Me

-I’m **Erolla Rishvin Reddy** — a B.Tech CSE student at Woxsen University (Class of 2028) who builds across the full hardware-to-cloud spectrum.
+I’m **Guggilla Yogamruth Reddy** — a B.Tech CSE student at Woxsen University (Class of 2028) who builds across the full hardware-to-cloud spectrum.

 My work sits at the intersection of **embedded systems**, **backend engineering**, and **network security** — not just as a student exploring theory, but as someone building real tools for real use cases.
 From sensor-driven IoT automation to secure web APIs to intrusion detection pipelines, I care about systems that are *correct*, *clean*, and *useful*.